rmwood367/cs386-Group10-Project/Reports/Week2_Report.md

 - [x] GitHub Summary: Created Deliverable1.md

 - Latisha Talayumptewa
-- [ ] Review the roles of each team member and gather feedback, checking if every teammate is on the same page
+- [x] Review the roles of each team member and gather feedback, checking if every teammate is on the same page
 - [x] Interviewed for project
-- [ ] GitHub Summary:
+- [x] GitHub Summary: 1 commit: 1 Pull Request

 - Blase Gornick
 - [x] Create an overview of what to expect as we complete the project each week in order to keep the team at a steady pace.